 - Sour cream: full fat is what I always use because it makes for a richer cake, but low fat can be used with good results.

-- Flour: if you have cake flour, I like to use it for pound cakes.
-It lightens up the crumb, while still keeping the traditional dense quality.
-But keep in mind that all-purpose will work just fine also.
+- Flour: I sometimes use cake flour for pound cakes.
+It lightens up the crumb while still maintaining the traditional dense quality.
+All-purpose flour also gives excellent results.

-- Creaming: thoroughly cream the butter, sour cream, and sugar.
-It makes the cake rise better and makes for a wonderful crumb.
+- Creaming: it's important to cream the butter, sour cream and sugar well so the cake rises better and creates a wonderful crumb.

 - Baking: pan sizes are important (see variations below) because dense cakes such as this lemon pound cake take a while to bake.
-So if the pan is too small, it will color and dry too much on the outside before being fully baked on the inside.
+If the pan is too small, the cake will color and dry too much on the outside before being fully baked on the inside.

 - Storing it: well wrapped, it keeps for three days at room temperature, a week in the fridge, and a month or more in the freezer.
 I love to freeze leftover pound cake in slices and toast them whenever I get a craving.